1005 N. Marion St.

 Attorneys for Violation of Probation in Pinellas County, FL

-If your probation officer intends to file an affidavit alleging that you violated your probation with a substantive or technical violation, then contact an experienced criminal defense attorney at Sammis Law Firm.
+If your probation officer intends to file an affidavit alleging that you violated your probation with a substantive or technical violation, contact an experienced criminal defense attorney at Sammis Law Firm.

 We can help you understand the consequences of a felony or misdemeanor probation violation.
-Contact us to find out more about the best ways to deal with a substantive or technical violation.
-We can answer your questions about how much jail time the court typically imposes for that kind of violation and ways to avoid the typical results.
+Contact us to find out more about the best ways to deal with a substantive or technical violation of probation or community control.

 The attorneys at Sammis Law Firm also help clients accused of violating the conditions of their pre-trial release.
 We can also help you petition the court for early termination of probation if you have completed all of the special conditions.